Find out more about Stella’s Board and team.

-Nicole is a Senior Associate in the Corporate M&A team at Landerer & Company with broad-ranging experience in corporate and commercial matters.
-She is a member of the AGNSW Atelier Foundation and the JCA Jumpstart Committee, and previously served as a director of YWCA Australia, and as a committee member of NEXUS Australia.
+Nicole is Director of Clients and Programs at Noble Ambition, an independent fundraising consultancy that works with organisational leadership, industry and government agencies in the for-purpose sector.
+Prior to joining Noble Ambition, Nicole worked as a lawyer in the corporate M&A teams at Landerer & Company and Clayton Utz.
+Nicole is a member of the AGNSW Atelier Foundation and previously served as a director of YWCA NSW, YWCA Australia, and as a committee member of NEXUS Australia.

 Elly is an education specialist with over 17 years experience in the Victorian public sector.
 She has taught secondary school English and history and spent most of her career working as a lawyer focusing on education and equality law issues.
 She now holds a senior leadership role overseeing school policy development and supporting principals in Victorian government schools.

 Louise is a passionate advocate for literature and literacy, and a board member of Fremantle Press.
 She is also an enthusiastic co-host of the book-centric Diving In podcast.
 Louise is an experienced lawyer with over 20 years experience, and founder of The Write Business.